Akashdip-N/NASA-API-Explorer/README.md

 # 🚀 NASA API Explorer

-This project is a fullstack React + Express.js application that allows users to explore various NASA APIs such as:-
+This project is a full-stack React + Express.js application that allows users to explore various NASA APIs, such as:-
 </br>1️⃣ Astronomy Picture of the Day
 </br>2️⃣ Mars Rover Photos
 </br>3️⃣ EPIC Earth Imagery
-</br>4️⃣ FInding the Near-Earth Objects speed.
+</br>4️⃣ Finding the Near-Earth Objects' speed.
 </br>5️⃣ Searching the NASA Image and Video Library.

 ## 🗂 Folder Structure